Hours of Jeanne de Navarre

 The Hours of Jeanne de Navarre is an illuminated book of hours with miniatures painted by Jean Le Noir.
-The book was commissioned by Philip VI of Valois and his wife, Blanche de Navarre, for Jeanne de Navarre, Queen of Navarre.
+The book was commissioned by Philip VI of France and his wife, Blanche of Navarre for her mother, Jeanne de Navarre, Queen of Navarre.
 The book was created sometime between 1336 and 1340 and is now in the Bibliothèque Nationale, Paris.

 Contents

 The illuminated book consists of 271 folios written in Latin.
 There are 32 illustration miniatures.

 Books of Hours

 The creation of books of hours during the Middle Ages was a very common process for female members of the royal family.
 The first king of France, John the Good, was especially interested in illuminated manuscripts.
 Before the thirteenth century, books of hours were given as gifts to the church.
 As more and more aristocrats wanted to practice inside their own homes, more of these books were commissioned for private religious devotion.
 These books are very similar to psalter books.
 This book can also be seen as a form of connoisseurship, where some books have no evidence of usage of fingerprints or rubbing on the book.